 There’s a myth that stevia has a filling effect.
 That isn’t true.
 Stevia doesn’t affect satiety.

-As a rule of thumb, try to eat foods high in water, fiber, and protein, in order, to feel full for longer.
-These foods tend to be low in calories, too.
+As a rule of thumb, try to eat foods high in water, fiber, and protein in order to regulate appetite.
 For instance, you should eat popcorn, cabbage, almonds, pistachios, hazelnuts, and even potatoes to lose weight.
-They have a huge filling effect and regulate appetite.
+They have a huge filling effect and can control cravings for fattening foods.

 Stevia may make you fat

-Although stevia can help you lose weight, you shouldn’t depend on it.
+Although stevia can help you lose weight, you shouldn’t eat high amounts.
 After all, stevia is a powerful sweetener.
 It’s about 300 times sweeter than sugar!

-Chronic consumption of stevia, or any other artificial sweetener, may inhibit the ability of sweet taste receptors to enjoy the flavor of natural food.
-Daily consumption of stevia keeps our sweet taste receptors constantly stimulated.
-So, we can’t enjoy sugar from natural sources, such as fruits.
-Natural food, which helps us lose weight, doesn’t taste great.
-On the contrary, we seek fatty and sugary foods that make us fat, such as soft drinks or sweets.
+Chronic consumption of stevia, or any other artificial sweetener, may inhibit the ability of sweet taste receptors to enjoy the flavor of natural foods, like fruits.
+The daily consumption of stevia keeps our sweet taste receptors constantly stimulated.
+Hence, stevia and other artificial sweeteners can cause belly fat because we constantly seek fattening foods high in sugar and fat.

 Stevia may be addictive

-Sugar is addictive, as it releases endorphins, and dopamine, making us feel good.
+Most noteworthy, sugar is addictive, as it releases endorphins, and dopamine.
+It makes us feel good.
 It acts as addictive drugs.
-But, other sweeteners seem to have the same effect, as well.
+Actually, all sweeteners seem to have the same effect.
 Stevia and other artificial sweeteners stimulate brain reward signaling, independent of their sweetness!
-Practically, regular exposure to sweeteners can alter food taste and preferences!
-Therefore, we want to eat higher doses of sweet food every fay.
-This leads to obesity.

 Children are more vulnerable to sweeteners, such as stevia, or sugar.
-As they tend to consume lots of beverages, parents should be pretty careful about their daily stevia intake.
+Parents should be very cautious with portion sizes.

 Stevia is highly processed food

 On the other hand, we don’t consume any part of the stevia plant.
 We consume a highly processed product which contains only sweet compounds and no nutrients.
-Stevia powder doesn’t contain any vitamins.
-It isn’t good for you.
+Stevia powder has a poor nutritional value.
+It doesn’t contain any vitamins, minerals, fiber, protein, or antioxidants.

 Stevia is good for the environment